 An active standby pair is the only supported replication scheme for databases with cache groups.

 Certain DDL statements in an active standby pair are replicated against the other nodes in the replication scheme.
 For more details, see "Making DDL changes in an active standby pair".

 TimesTen Classic replication is supported only between identical platforms and bit-levels.
 Although you can replicate between databases that reside on the same host, replication is generally used for copying updates into a database that resides on another host.
 This helps prevent data loss from host failure.

 The databases must have DSNs with identical value in the

 For more information, see "Connection attributes for replicated databases".

 Replication between databases is controlled by a replication agent.
 Each database is identified by:

 A database name derived from the file system's path name for the database

 A host name

-The replication agent on the master database reads the records from the transaction log and forwards any detected changes to replicated elements to the replication agent on the subscriber database.
-The replication agent on the subscriber database then applies the updates to its database.
-If the subscriber agent is not running when the updates are forwarded by the master, the master retains the updates in the transaction log until they can be transmitted.
+The replication agent on a master database reads the records from the transaction log and forwards any detected changes to replicated elements to the replication agent on a subscriber database.
+The replication agent on a subscriber database applies the updates to its database.
+If the subscriber agent is not running when the updates are forwarded by the master, then the master retains the updates in the transaction log until they can be transmitted.